ncsu-swat/portability-issues-py/artifact/rqs/rq4/README.md

-## Row Do Developers Respond to Reported Portability Issues
+## How Do Developers Respond to Reported Portability Issues

 **Note:** We used our personal accounts to submit pull requests for this study.
 To maintain the double-blind review process, PR links will be made available upon paper acceptance.